- The Midlands, Worcester - Grid ref: SO 851543

 Further information about the route is available on the Monarch's Way website.

-The route connects with others in West Sussex.
-The Downs Link, The South Downs Way, The Sussex Border Path and The West Sussex Literary Trail.
+The route connects with others in West Sussex - Downs Link, South Downs Way, Sussex Border Path and West Sussex Literary Trail.

 The footpath was devised by Trevor Antill in 1994.
-The route is described in 3 separate guide books which are available from the Monarch’s Way Association and may be available from libraries.
+The route is described in three separate guide books, available from the Monarch’s Way Association (via the Monarch's Way website) and may be available via the library search catalogue.
 They break the journey into 1-day sections, which could be walked over a period of time.

 - Book 3: The South Coast, The Downs...
 And Escape: Charmouth to Shoreham.
 225 miles (362 km) ISBN 1869922298